-1. Maslow’s hierarchy of needs theory
+1. Maslow’s Hierarchy of Needs Theory

 - Physiological Needs: These are the very basic needs for the survival of human beings and are located at the bottom level of pyramids.
-Physiological needs include sleep, food, water, shelter etc.
+Physiological needs include sleep, food, water, shelter, etc.

 - Self-esteem: This refers to the need for respect and recognition.

-McClelland affirms that human being has three motivating factors which does not depend on gender or age.
+McClelland affirms that human being has three motivating factors which do not depend on gender or age.
 McClelland’s approach to applying motivation theories in organizations is not centered around meeting everyone’s intrinsic needs before addressing extrinsic motivation factors.
 This dominant drive depends on our life experiences.

 The three motivators are as below:

-Vroom’s employee motivation theories in organizations involves addressing intrinsic and extrinsic needs simultaneously.
-As per Vroom, people will be highly productive and motivated if below two conditions are met: 1) People believe they are likely to be successful and reach goals that their efforts and 2) Those people believe they will be rewarded for their success.
+Vroom’s employee motivation theories in organizations involve addressing intrinsic and extrinsic needs simultaneously.
+As per Vroom, people will be highly productive and motivated if the below two conditions are met: 1) People believe they are likely to be successful and reach goals that their efforts and 2) Those people believe they will be rewarded for their success.

-McGregor’s theory X and theory Y
+- McGregor’s Theory X and Theory Y

 - Theory X: These people are lazy and focused on themselves.
 They benefit from top-down leadership and expectations.
-This traditional view of the work force holds that workers are inherently lazy, self-centered, and lacking ambition.
+This traditional view of the workforce holds that workers are inherently lazy, self-centered, and lacking ambition.

 - Theory Y: As per this, workers are inherently motivated and eager to accept responsibility where an appropriate management style is required to focus on creating a productive work environment.

-Employee Motivation Theories, strategies for employee motivation, employees motivation
+5 Differences Between Job Description and Job Specification with Complete Exampleloyee Motivation Theories, strategies for employee motivation, employees motivation